scottbrandonmurphy/openmusictheory.github.io/harmonicAnalysis.md

 title: Performing a harmonic analysis
 ---

 Analyzing harmony in a piece or passage of music involves more than labeling chords.
-Even the most basic analysis also involves *interpreting* the way that specific chords and progressions function within the context of a phrase.
+Even the most basic analysis also involves *interpreting* the way that specific chords and progressions function within a broader context.
 Ultimately, no analysis is complete until individual musical elements are interpreted in light of the work as a whole and the historical setting in which the piece occurs.
 But this resource simply walks through the steps of performing a basic harmonic analysis, interpreting each chord and chord progression in light of the musical phrase in which it occurs.

 The first step in a harmonic analysis is to *identify phrases*.
 For the most part, that means beginning by identifying [*cadences*](cadenceTypes.html).
 However, not every type of phrase ends with a cadence, so sensitivity to theme types is important.
 In classical instrumental music, that means listening for [period- and sentence-like structures](classicalThemes.html).
 In classical or romantic music with text, that means listening in particular for the ends of poetic lines and melodic phrases.